BrianInGermany/oldcardgames/assets/pdf/molotov_cheatsheet.md

 ## Following Suit
 If you have the suit that has been played, you must 1) follow suit or 2) play a trump.
 You have the option to play a trump even if you could follow suit.
 - If you don't have the suit played, you can play any other card.
 You don't have to play a trump.
+The Bur doesn't have to follow suit.

 ## Scoring
 Think backwards: in molotov, you aim for the fewest points possible.